shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab12_Assets.md

 ## Exercise 2 – Create assets

-In this exercise you will create the assets for a customer.
+In this exercise, you will create the assets for a customer.

 ### Task 1 – Asset categories